tom-odonovan/Pocket-Chef/README.md

 - Create search bar ✅
 - Allow users to search for recipes using the spoonacular API ✅
 - Render search results in a list ✅

+### Display Recipe Information on a Separate Page

+- Create a new route to display recipe info ✅
+- When the user clicks a search result, they should be directed to the recipe page ✅
+- Render recipe info in HTML ✅